 - Step 1 : Check in spam/junk email folders to see if an email has been received from VPCR.Notification@justicecenter.ny.gov mailbox.

-- Step 2: If there is no luck with Step 1, reach out to your ITS contact to check if the emails coming out of VPCR are getting quarantined.
-The Provider’s ITS contact can check if the VPCR emails are being received on the domain by searching with the text “SEL Inquiry” or the Authorized Person’s email address.
-This should help the ITS contact to identify the potential issue and release emails to the users.
+- Step 2: If there is no luck with Step 1, reach out to your technical support staff to check if the emails coming out of VPCR are getting quarantined.
+Your technical support staff can check if the VPCR emails are being received on the domain by searching with the text “SEL Inquiry” or the Authorized Person’s email address.
+This should help your technical support staff to identify the potential issue and release emails to the users.

-- Step 3: If the Provider’s ITS contact is not able to trace any emails from VPCR, please call to NYS ITS Customer Care center at 1-800-697-1323, explain the issue, provide the date of SEL request, along with the Authorized Person’s and provider’s ITS contact’s email address and phone numbers.
+- Step 3: If your technical support staff is not able to trace any emails from VPCR, please call to NYS ITS Customer Care center at 1-800-697-1323, explain the issue, provide the date of SEL request, along with the Authorized Person’s and provider’s ITS contact’s email address and phone numbers.
 VPCR Technical team will follow-up and respond.

 4. If you have submitted an AP form for SEL checks and your email address is not accepted in the SEL check online webform or not all of your programs are included in the webform, please send an email describing the issue to email@example.com with the AP name, email address and Provider name.